mjpritchard/test-decap-help/content/events/past/Data-preparation-CEDA-Archive-webinar.md

   - webinar
 date: 2018-09-27
 title: Give us your data - how to prepare your research for the CEDA Archive webinar
-description: Covering topics such as data management planning, metadata and submitting data
+description: Covering topics such as data management planning, metadata and submitting data.
-#draft: true
+icon: fas paper-plane
 ---
 <p>This&nbsp;webinar focussed on how researchers can prepare their research for the CEDA Archive*, covering the following topics:</p>
 <ul>